 Therapy sessions can be individual, couples, or with other family members.

 One of the most important relationships that one will have in life is RELATIONSHIP WITH SELF.
 When one’s relationship with self is unhealthy, loneliness and unhappiness will find their way into any other relationship.
-Therapy can help dig into the root of self-confidence barriers so you can build a healthy and positive sense of self, regardless of any other relationship you may (or may not) find yourself in.
+Therapy can help you dig into the root of your self-confidence barriers so you can build a healthy and positive sense of self.
+This allows you to be more open and able to maintain healthy relationships with others.